-Each Special Permit category has a separate random drawing.
-Building up your Special Permit points gives you a better chance in these drawings.
+Each special permit category has a separate random drawing.
+Building special permit points gives applicants a better chance in these drawings.

-If we compare the drawing to pulling a ticket out of a barrel, building up points gives you more tickets.
-The system squares your points.
-That means that a person with one point ends up with one ticket in the barrel (1x1=1).
-A person with 10 points ends up with 100 tickets (10x10=100).
+The special permit drawing system is similar to pulling tickets out of a barrel.
+Building points gives an applicant more tickets.
+The system also squares points.
+That means a person with one point ends up with one entry (1x1=1) and a person with 10 points ends up with 100 entries (10x10=100).

 The system randomly pulls out all these tickets in order.
 At the end, each application will keep and use the lowest number it drew.
-The lower the number the better as spot number one earns the first overall pick.
+Lower numbers are better in this case, as an application assigned the number one earns the first overall pick.
 With more points, an application has a better chance of drawing a better pick.

 The system moves down the list of applications, checking hunt choices to see if it can award a permit.
-For example, if your first hunt choice is no longer available, then your second choice is checked.
-If your second is not available, then the third choice is checked.
-If none of your hunt choices has a permit to award, then you earn a point and the system moves on to the next application.
+For example, if the first hunt choice is no longer available, then the second hunt choice is checked.
+If the second is not available, then the third choice is checked.
+If none of the hunt choices has a permit to award, then the applicant earns a point and the system moves on to the next application.

 You also need to consider what hunt choices the applications ahead of you submitted.
-If they all submitted different choices than you, you could draw a hunt even if your application is way down the list.
-On the same note, your application could have the second overall pick, but the application ahead of you chose the same hunt.
-If that hunt has only one permit to award, you would not draw a permit from the second spot and instead earn a point for next year.
+If they all submitted different choices, you could draw a hunt even if your application is way down the list.
+On the same note, your application could have the second overall pick, but if the application ahead of you chose the same hunt, and if that hunt has only one permit to award, you would not draw a permit from the second spot and instead would earn a point for next year.